vheon/vim-cursormode/README.md

 # Cursor Mode
 Change the color of the cursor based on the mode we're in for terminal vim.
-At the moment it is just for iTerm2 but should be trivial to add support for Linux terminal.
+At the moment it is just for iTerm2 but should be trivial to add support for Linux terminals.

-Why would I want something like this when vim-airline or powerline already color the statusline based on the mode we are in?
+Why would I want something like this when [vim-airline][] or [powerline][]/[vim-powerline][] already let you color the statusline based on the mode we are in?
-Well specially if we use big screen is not so easy to see it.
-So I prefer coloring what I'm looking at that usually is where my cursor is.
+Well specially if we use big screen it is not so easy to see the color of the bottom left corner of the statusline, so I prefer coloring what I'm looking at that usually is where my cursor is.

 # How to use it